playfulprogramming/playfulprogramming/CONTRIBUTING.md

 {
   // "name" should be your displayed name, however you want it
   // to appear on your posts
-  name: "Eric Utterances",
+  name: "Eric Programmer",

   // "firstName" and "lastName" are unfortunately needed for
   // OpenGraph tags - fill these out however you feel is appropriate
   firstName: "Eric",
-  lastName: "Utterances",
+  lastName: "Programmer",

   // "description" is a short bio that will be shown on your profile page
   description: "Haskell programmer, fanfiction author, and an omniscient unicorn.",